 Regional countries continue to record deaths from COVID-19

-BRIDGETOWN, Barbados (CMC) — Caribbean Community (Caricom) countries continue to record deaths associated with the COVID-19 pandemic, which has killed 869,000 and infected 26.3 million others worldwide since the first case was detected in China last December.
+BRIDGETOWN, Barbados (CMC) — Caribbean Community (Caricom) countries continue to record deaths associated with the coronavirus (COVID-19) pandemic as several other regional countries also reported new positive cases of the virus that has killed 869,000 and infected 26.3 million others worldwide since the first case was detected in China last December.

-In The Bahamas, where three deaths were recorded thus pushing the toll to 50, health authorities also reported that 49 new positive cases of the coronavirus had been detected there over the past 24 hours.
+In the Bahamas, where three recent deaths pushed the toll to 50, health authorities also reported that 49 new positive cases of the virus had been detected there over the past 24 hours.

-The authorities said that the deaths of a 66-year-old female, and two males aged 62 and 81 years were “unfortunate” and that the number of deaths under investigation stands at 13.
+The authorities said that the deaths of a 66-year-old female, a 62 year-old and 81 year-old males were “unfortunate” and that the number of deaths under investigation stands at 13.

-In Suriname the death toll climbed by one to 73 after a person, who was not identified, died from the disease.
+In Suriname, the death toll climbed by one to 73 after a person, who was not identified, died from the virus.

-The authorities said that 66 people tested positive for the virus over the past two days and that Suriname currently has 824 active cases out of a total of 4,215.
+The authorities said that 66 people tested positive for the virus over the past 24 hours and that Suriname currently has 824 active cases out of a total of 4,215.

 In Guyana, the Ministry of Public Health is reporting one more death and 19 new cases of the virus.

-It said the total number of people killed since the first case in mid-March is 44, while there are 1,401 positive cases, with 710 being women.
+It said that the total number of people killed since the first case in mid-March is 44, while there are 1, 401 positive cases, with 710 being women.

-A 53-year-old Guyanese woman has become Barbados's 177th person to be diagnosed with the coronavirus.
+A 53-year-old Guyanese woman has become Barbados' 177th person to be diagnosed with COVID-19.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaper-login